-The Rohana - Overwater Ensemble is the fruit of the musical friendship between the Palestinian ud player Nizar Rohana and Dutch bassist Tony Overwater.
+'Madar' (lit.
+Orbit) is the fruit of the musical friendship between the Palestinian ud player Nizar Rohana and Dutch bassist Tony Overwater.
 Together they selected three prominent musicians from the Arab world and the Netherlands: clarinet player Maarten Ornstein; Tunisian violinist and viola d’amore player Jasser Haj Youssef and the Jordanian percussionist Nasser Salameh.
+Led by Tony and Nizar, each member of the ensemble contributes some of his own compositions, while jointly they strive for the creation of new music with an authentic sound.

 Rohana formed his trio with Hungarian double-bass player Matyas Szandai and French-Lebanease percussionest Wassim Halal in 2013.
 The trio performs original repertiore that is an extension of Arabic and middle eastern traditions, but also draws from a wide range of other sources such as jazz and western classical music.